storm-software/shell-shock/packages/plugin-base/README.md

 <!-- START header -->
 <!-- END header -->

-# Shell Shock - Style Dictionary Plugin
+# Shell Shock - Base Plugin

 **Shell Shock** is a framework built to support the rapid development of fully-featured command-line interface applications.